valhuber/TDD/readme.md

 ## 1. Create Api Logic Project

 API Logic Server is used once you have a preliminary database design.
-Use your existing procedures.
+Use your existing procedures for database design.
 Include at least minimal test data.

 Then (presuming API Logic Server [is installed](https://github.com/valhuber/ApiLogicServer/blob/main/README.md)), create the project with this command, using `venv` based installs: